 Cracks in the mirror

 For the superstitious among us, breaking a mirror can mean 10 years of bad luck.
 But it doesn’t have to.
-In PowerPoint, you can create an interesting visual effect by projecting a single image over multiple, grouped objects.
+In PowerPoint, you can create stunning slides using the broken mirror effect.
+An interesting visual effect which projects a single image over multiple, grouped objects.

 Just imagine taking the image of sunset and scattering it over individual shapes so that they, like a mirror, reflect the image back to you such as in these impressive photos.

 Similar effects are easily accomplished in PowerPoint through what we like to call the broken mirror effect.